Skip to content

 Average Score

-Average performance across travel brands in a competitive set is typically around 58%.
+Average performance across travel brands in a competitive set.

 "Good" Threshold